alloypiedmont/portfolio/README.md

 - Who Croaked?
 A FL frog call identifying app.
 Don't frog-et to check back in soon!

 ## Hello and Welcome!
 It can be challenging to get to know someone through a resume or portfolio alone, so I'd like to take a moment to introduce myself.
-I'm a recent college graduate exploring where I fit best in the professional world.
+I'm a college graduate with a diverse 5-year career exploring where I fit best in the professional world.
 With a variety of experiences under my belt, I’m eager to find a long-term role that aligns with my passions.

 I’m a curious and hardworking individual with a deep interest in public health and wildlife biology.
 One of my favorite books is "The Hot Zone" by Richard Preston.
 While it’s a dramatized account of the 1981 Ebola outbreak and has stirred debate within epidemiology circles, it sparked my fascination with the exciting and impactful field of public health.